Jkierem/jazzi-net/OVERVIEW.md

 ```ts
 function listen(msg?: string, logger=console.log): <E,A>(self: Async<unknown, E, A>) => A
 ```
--  Runs a server, logging msg if supplied
+-  Runs a server, logging msg if supplied upon server startup.
+The default message is "Listening on port \[port\]...".

 A minimal server would look like this: